beyond2013/DBS/markdown/indexing.md

 Indexing is defined based on its indexing attributes.
 Indexing can be of the following types −

-**Primary Index** − Primary index is defined on an ordered data file.
+**Primary Index:**  Primary index is defined on an ordered data file.
 The data file is ordered on a **key field**.
 The key field is generally the primary key of the relation.

-**Secondary Index** − Secondary index may be generated from a field which is a candidate key and has a unique value in every record, or a non-key with duplicate values.
+**Secondary Index:**  Secondary index may be generated from a field which is a candidate key and has a unique value in every record, or a non-key with duplicate values.

-**Clustering Index **− Clustering index is defined on an ordered data file.
+**Clustering Index:**  Clustering index is defined on an ordered data file.
 The data file is ordered on a non-key field.

 Ordered Indexing is of two types